ISSJF4711 - Human Rights

 - 5 credits overlap with JUS5710 - International Human Rights Law: Institutions and Procedures

 The course consists of 26 lectures, 3 hours daily (9:15-12:00), Monday to Friday, for six weeks.
 Classroom sessions include lectures and group discussions.
 A class excursion is included.

 Daily attendance is expected of all participants.
 Students must attend a minimum of 75% of the lectures in order to take the final exam.

-The course includes a take-home examination and oral assessment.
-The take-home examination counts for 80% of the total grade.
-The oral assessment comprises the other 20%.
+The course includes a take-home examination and oral presentation.
+The take-home examination counts for 80% of the overall grade.
+The 10-minute individual oral presentation comprises the other 20% of the overall grade.

 You can check your results and order transcripts in Studentweb three weeks after the exam.

 You submit your assignment in the digital examination system Inspera.
 Read about how to submit your assignment.

 Use of sources and citation

 Language of examination

 The examination text is given in English, and you submit your response in English.